 - a.
-Declare that defendant ICE's stated "practice" of denying access to records otherwise obtainable under the FOIA process pertaining to persons it deems to be "fugitive alien FOIA requesters" is in violation of the FOIA; - b.
-Permanently enjoin ICE's stated "practice" of denying access to records otherwise obtainable under the FOIA process pertaining to persons it deems to be "fugitive alien FOIA requesters";
+Order defendants USCIS and ICE to immediately process and release all records responsive to Plaintiff's FOIA request; - b.
+Declare that defendant ICE's stated policy of denying access to records otherwise obtainable under the FOIA process pertaining to persons it deems to be "fugitive alien FOIA requesters" is in violation of the FOIA; - c.

-- c.
 Award Ms. Smith her costs and reasonable attorneys' fees incurred in this action; and - d.
 Grant such other relief as the Court may deem just and proper.

-Respectfully submitted this 12th day of January, 2017.
+Respectfully submitted this 24th day of August, 2016.